ruchir001/C-Graphics-Projects/README.md

 # C-projects
-This includes some C(using graphics) programs made by me.
+This includes some of my C graphics mini projects that go back to when I first started programming in high school.

 BUS_STATION
 <p>